socrateasehq/coding-challenge-qb/level_3/3_perfect_num/problem.md

 ## Output

-The output must print the perfect numbers from 1 to N. It should be a string of numbers separated by space.
+The output must print the perfect numbers from 1 to N. It should be a string of space separated integers.

 **Example**